somatechlat/somafractalmemory/README.md

 ---

 ## 📖 Overview
-**Soma Fractal Memory (SFM)** is a modular, agent‑centric memory system written in Python.
-It provides a unified interface for storing, recalling, and linking **episodic** and **semantic** memories using a combination of in‑memory caches, relational databases, and vector similarity stores.
-The library is designed for AI agents, knowledge‑graph pipelines, and any workload that needs fast, context‑aware retrieval of past events.
+**Soma Fractal Memory (SFM)** is a modular, agent-centric memory system written in Python.
+It exposes a single interface for storing, recalling, and linking **episodic** and **semantic** memories across Redis, PostgreSQL, Qdrant, and Kafka/Redpanda-backed pipelines.
+The system is designed for AI agents, knowledge-graph pipelines, and any workload that needs fast, context-aware recall of prior events.

 ---